integrations/terraform-provider-github/website/docs/r/repository_collaborator.html.markdown

 ## Import

-Github Repository Collaborators can be imported using an id made up of `repository:username`, e.g.
+GitHub Repository Collaborators can be imported using an id made up of `repository:username`, e.g.

 ```
 $ terraform import github_repository_collaborator.collaborator terraform:someuser